-Multisystem inflammatory syndrome in children (MIS-C) is a rare, but serious condition where parts of the body can become inflamed.
+Multisystem inflammatory syndrome in children (MIS-C) is a rare, but serious condition associated with COVID-19.
+MIS-C causes parts of the body to become inflamed.
 This could include inflammation of the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs or clotting disorders of the blood.
-Most cases of MIS-C are in children between the ages of one and 14 years, but can occur in those from less than one year old to 20 years old.
-Most cases have also previously tested positive for SARS-CoV-2, the virus that causes COVID-19.
+Most cases of MIS-C are in children between the ages of three and twelve years old who had or were exposed to COVID-19.

-The Wisconsin Department of Health Services continues to monitor the situation as we look for this uncommon, yet serious condition in children.
-Multisystem inflammatory syndrome is one of the ways that COVID-19 continues to affect our communities and is another example of why we must all do our part to stop the spread.
+The Wisconsin Department of Health Services (DHS) continues to monitor the situation as we look for this uncommon, yet serious condition in children.
+As of November 2021, DHS is prioritizing the investigation of suspected MIS-C cases.
+DHS encourages health care providers to promptly report any cases of MIS-C.

 General information on MIS-C, including information

 Information for local health departments, health care providers, or those looking for information on reporting, surveillance, or diagnosis of MIS-C.

 Information to prevent COVID-19 infection.